Miller v. Bonta: Appellate court

-On August 1, 2022, the Ninth Circuit three-judge panel vacated and remanded the case “for further proceedings consistent with the United States Supreme Court’s decision in New York State Rifle & Pistol Ass’n, Inc. v.
+On August 1, 2022, the Ninth Circuit three-judge panel vacated and remanded the case “for further proceedings consistent with the United States Supreme Court's decision in New York State Rifle & Pistol Ass’n, Inc. v.
 Bruen.”

+Remanded case at District Court

+On October 19, 2023 Judge Roger Benitez delivered a decision on the remanded case in the United States District Court Southern District of California.
+In this decision he ruled the California assault weapons ban unconstitutional for the second time in that it violated the defendants' Second Amendment rights and granted a permanent injunction on the enforcement of the California statute.
+A 10 day stay on this ruling was also issued by Judge Benitez in anticipation of an appeal to the Ninth Circuit.

 Reaction

 State officials, including Governor Gavin Newsom and Attorney General Rob Bonta, issued strongly worded statements opposing Judge Benitez's ruling.
 Newsom took particular issue with Judge Benitez comparing an AR-15 style rifle to a Swiss Army knife in the first sentence of his opinion.
 Bonta noted that the ruling had come down days after a mass shooting in San Jose, although the semiautomatic pistols used in that shooting had not been banned.
 The Giffords Law Center to Prevent Gun Violence called it insulting that the ruling was handed down on National Gun Violence Awareness Day.
-Gun-rights groups, including the National Rifle Association, Firearms Policy Coalition, and Gun Owners of America, celebrated the ruling.
+Gun-rights groups, including the National Rifle Association of America, Firearms Policy Coalition, and Gun Owners of America, celebrated the ruling.

 In December 2021, Governor Newsom again cited Judge Benitez's Swiss Army knife comparison in response to the U.S. Supreme Court's decision in Whole Woman's Health v.
 Jackson that effectively upheld enforcement of the Texas Heartbeat Act.
-He called for the California State Legislature to apply the act's framework to gun control, by introducing a private right of action against manufacturers, distributors, and sellers of assault weapon or ghost gun supplies in the state.
+He called for the California State Legislature to apply the act's framework to gun control, by introducing a private right of action against manufacturers, distributors, and sellers of assault weapon or privately made firearm supplies in the state.